mckellardw/scMuscle2/align_snake/README.md

 Run snakemake from command line with total desired core usage (`-j num_threads`) and increased latency wait time as well as restarts, because of delays from SRA (`--latency-wait`):
 ```
 conda activate align_snake
-snakemake -j 33 --keep-going --latency 15 --restart-times 3
+snakemake -j 33 --keep-going --max-jobs-per-second 5 --latency 15 --restart-times 3
 ```
-I have found that NCBI does not like when you query their databases too often, so if you get a `too many queries` error, just rerun the Snakemake.
-Be sure to include the `--keep-going` or `-k` flag so that the Snakemake doesn't die after encountering the error.
+I have found that NCBI does not like when you query their databases too often...
+The `--max-jobs-per-second` flag should fix this and `--restart-times 3` will retry the download a couple times.
+If you get a `too many queries` error, just rerun the Snakemake.
+I also recommend the `--keep-going` or `-k` flag so that the Snakemake doesn't die after encountering the error.

 ## **Outputs:**